top of page

 Developing counter-narratives and educational resources to promote reflexivity and provide evidence-based tools and training for journalists and security professionals, who play a crucial role in addressing fake news and disinformation.

-Providing guidelines & recommendations for policy and decision-makers based on the project findings, and present these findings to security professionals, policy makers, and journalists through roundtables and conference.
+Providing guidelines & recommendations for policy and decision-makers based on the project findings, and present these findings to security professionals, policy makers, and journalists through roundtables and conferences.

 Methodology

-SMIDGE employs a comprehensive and multi-disciplinary methodology to address the complex issue of extremism in middle-aged individuals.
-The methodology is structured to capture a broad spectrum of data and insights, enabling a nuanced understanding of extremist narratives and their impact
+SMIDGE employs a comprehensive and interdisciplinary approach to better understand the complex dynamics of online narratives and their influence on middle-aged individuals.
+The methodology is structured to capture a broad spectrum of data and insights, enabling a nuanced understanding of extremist narratives and their impact.

-• Social Network Analysis: Utilizing advanced social network analysis techniques, SMIDGE examines the structural dynamics of online communities and networks involved in spreading extremist content.
-This analysis helps identify key actors, networks, and patterns of information dissemination, contributing to a deeper understanding of the mechanisms driving the spread of extremism.
+• Social Network Analysis: Utilising advanced social network analysis techniques, SMIDGE examines the structural dynamics of online communities and networks involved in spreading extremist content.
+This analysis helps identify key actors, networks and patterns of information dissemination, contributing to a deeper understanding of the mechanisms driving the spread of extremism.

 Ethical Perspective and Approach